 Are you a Good Candidate for Dental Implants?

-Dr. Hopkins will sit down with you and determine if you are a good candidate for a dental implant.
+A doctor will sit down with you and determine if you are a good candidate for a dental implant.
 In most cases you are a good recipient if you:

 are in good health.
 Some chronic illnesses may slow the healing process and prevent successful placement of implant.